Configure IPP

 Enable IPP(S) Service

-1. In the Admin Console, select the Service Client the will run the service.
+1. In the Admin Console, select the Service Agent that will run the service.

 2. Select the Output Automation tab.

-3. Enter the Domain Name of the Service Client you are using for Vasion Output.
+3. Enter the Domain Name of the Service Agent you are using for PrinterLogic Output.

 4. Scroll down to the API & IPP Print Service section and select Enable IPP(S) Service.